Richard Aldington: Exile

 Aldington went into self-imposed exile in 1928.
 He lived in Paris for years, living with Brigit Patmore and fascinated by Nancy Cunard, whom he met in 1928.
-Following his divorce in 1938 he married Netta, née McCullough, previously Brigit's daughter-in-law.
+Following his divorce in 1938 he married Netta Patmore, née McCullough, previously Brigit's daughter-in-law.
+In 1938, Richard and Netta had a daughter Catherine; in 1950, Netta left him to raise Catherine by himself.

 Death of a Hero (1929), which Aldington called a "jazz novel," was his semi-autobiographical response to the war.
 He started writing it almost immediately after the armistice was declared.
 The novel condemned Victorian materialism as a cause of the tragedy and waste of the war.
 Rejectionist, an "Expressionist scream", it was commended by Lawrence Durrell as "the best war novel of the epoch".
 It was developed mostly while Aldington was living on the island of Port-Cros in Provence, building on the manuscript from a decade before.
 Opening with a letter to the playwright Halcott Glover, the book takes a satirical, cynical, and critical stance on Victorian and Edwardian cant.
 Published in September 1929, by Christmas it had sold more than 10,000 copies in England alone, part of a wave of war remembrances from writers such as Remarque, Sassoon, and Hemingway.
 The book was quickly translated into German and other European languages.
 In Russia the book was taken to be a wholesale attack on bourgeois politics, "the inevitable result of the life which had preceded it", as Aldington wrote.
 "The next one will be much worse".
 It was praised by Gorky as revolutionary, and the book, along with Aldington's later fiction, received huge Russian distribution.
 Aldington was, however, fiercely non-partisan in his politics, despite his passion for iconoclasm and feminism.

 The character of George Winterbourne is loosely based on Aldington as an artist (Winterbourne a painter rather than writer), having a mistress before and through the war, and the novel portrays locations strongly resembling those he had travelled to.
-One of these locations, fictionally named "The Chateau de Fressin," strongly resembled a castle he wrote about in a letter to H. D.
+One of these locations, fictionally named "The Chateau de Fressin," strongly resembled a castle he wrote about in a letter to H.D.

 Death of a Hero, like many other novels published around this time about the war, suffered greatly from censorship.
 Instead of changing or cutting parts of his novel, he replaced objectionable words with asterisks.
 Although they looked awkward on the page, Aldington, among others, wanted to call attention to censoring by publishers.